If you ever had to deal with separation anxiety in dogs, you already know it’s a serious and an emotionally draining problem.

 - Help your puppy associate your departure cues with good things

-Your dog won’t kick their destructive or negative behaviors overnight, as much as you might want or pray.
-You’re both going to have to cope in the short term, so consider some of the following interim solutions:
+If you’re wondering if puppies grow out of separation anxiety, the answer is not that straightforward.
+In cases where dog stress symptoms in puppies are just caused by their young age, it’s possible.
+But, your puppy won’t kick their destructive or negative behaviors overnight, as much as you might want or pray.
+You’re both going to have to cope in the short term, so here are some key tips and tricks:

 - Ask your veterinarian about medications that might help to reduce their overall anxiety

-- Take them to a dog daycare facility or kennel when you have to be away for long periods of time
+- Take them to a doggie day care facility or kennel when you have to be away for long periods of time

 - Leave them with a friend, family member or neighbor